stephbuon/congressional-data-scraper/README.md

 - Text
 - Date

+CDS will write to the output file before going to the next results page.

 ## Usage

 Required Parameters:
 - `search_term` : return records with this term
-- `output_file` : name of export file.
-Will write to file at the end of each page
+- `output_file` : name of export file

 Optional Parameters:
 - `-r` : number of results